How is your brand communicating to others?

 How to navigate through transitions

-Importance of consistency in your personal brand
+The importance of consistency in your personal brand

 How to create effective value ads